Financial assistance programs New Mexico.

 Will help many lower income families and households with buying the nutritious food as well as groceries they need to stay healthy and productive members of society.
 Qualified low income families, single moms and others can be given an EBT to pay for groceries.
 Call 1-800-843-8303.

 Temporary Assistance for Needy Families (TANF)

-This program, which is known in New Mexico as NMWorks, will provide cash assistance grants to families in need.
+This program, which is known in New Mexico as NMWorks, will provide cash assistance to families in need.
 There will be grant money to help with bills for those who qualify for financial aid.
-It is a main government assistance program for those in poverty, and dial 1-888-473-3676.
+It is a main government assistance program for those in poverty, and dial 1-888-473-3676 or -800-843-8303

 Social Services and Cash Assistance